Markiscoding2/Pacmac-game/README.md

-Certainly, asteroid destroyer!
-Here's a comprehensive README for your Pacman game project:

 # Pacman Game

 Welcome to the Pacman Game project!
 This is a C++ implementation of the classic arcade game, Pacman, where players navigate through a maze, collecting pellets and avoiding ghosts.